|

 computers

-and mobile phones, to help them make a living.
+prepaid cell phones, to help them make a living.
 Many also need

 TVs,